 Just who is an employer?
 It seems like such a simple question.

 You might be thinking “an employer is the company I work for,” or “my employer is the guy who signs my paychecks.”
 Yet, in the legal arena the answer isn’t so cut and dry.
 As I am sure you realize the question of who qualifies as an employer is an essential one to the practice of employment law.
 This is because only parties that meet the legal definition of “employer” can be sued under anti-employment discrimination laws.
 Therefore, if a person has been harassed or discriminated against by their boss, supervisor, or manager, the only way to hold this boss or supervisor liable is if the boss or supervisor is considered an employer under the law.
 Sadly, the question of who qualifies as an employer is not a question the courts always agree on.
-Thankfully, the experienced employment attorneys at The Spitz law firm are here to try and help you sort this out.
+Thankfully, the experienced employment attorneys at Spitz, The Employee’s Law Firm are here to try and help you sort this out.

 The state law definition of “Employer” under R.C. § 4112.01(A)(2) includes “any person acting directly or indirectly in the interest of an employer.”
 Providing further clarity, R.C. § 4112.01(A)(1) states, in part, that “‘Person’ includes one or more individuals.”
 Compare this to the federal definition of employer under Title VII which defines employer under 42 U.S.C.A.
 2000e(b) as “a person engaged in an industry affecting commerce who has fifteen or more employees…” As you can see the Ohio law applies to any individual who acts in the interest of an employer, while federal law requires an “employer” to have a certain number of employees, and to affect commerce.
 The federal law is much more limited as to who can qualify as an employer, while Ohio law includes almost every manager and supervisor.
 Ohio courts have applied the broad definition of employer reasoning that “by holding supervisors and managers individually liable for their discriminatory actions, the antidiscrimination purposes of R.C.
 Chapter 4112 are facilitated, thereby furthering the public policy goals of this state regarding workplace discrimination.”
 See.
 Genaro v.
 Cent.
 Transport, Inc., 84 Ohio St.3d 293 at 297.

-Indeed, our employment law lawyers at The Spitz Law Firm recently clarified the meaning of “employer” before the United States District Court in the Northern District of Ohio Eastern Division.
+Indeed, our employment law lawyers at Spitz, The Employee’s Law Firm recently clarified the meaning of “employer” before the United States District Court in the Northern District of Ohio Eastern Division.
 In doing so, our dedicated employment discrimination attorneys have once again won a great victory for Ohio employees.
 Before this federal court, our attorneys defeated an employer’s motion to dismiss (aka throw out) a case.
 The main issue contested in this motion?
 You guessed it, who qualifies as an employer?

 In this recent victory our employment discrimination attorneys represented Ashley Musarra regular part time Registered Nurse.
 Musarra had been the victim of sexual harassment and pregnancy discrimination at the hands of her supervisor.
 As we have blogged before both sexual harassment and pregnancy discrimination are illegal.
 (See What Can I Do If I Was Fired Today For Being Pregnant?
 I Need The Best Pregnancy Discrimination Attorney And Top FMLA Lawyer In Ohio!
 And How Do I Prove That I Was Sexually Harassed At Work By My Boss?
 Help, I Need The Best Sex Harassment Lawyer In Ohio!)